Algernon Yau: Biography

 Yau is the grandson of late Qing Taiwanese Hakka patriot Qiu Fengjia.

 In his professional life, he was CEO of Cathay Dragon, before becoming CEO of Greater Bay Airlines.
 Yau studied at the Royal Melbourne Institute of Technology University.

-On 1 July 2022, he was appointed as the Secretary for Commerce and Economic Development.
+On 1 July 2022, he was appointed the Secretary for Commerce and Economic Development.

 In September 2022, Yau said he was confident that the November 2022 Global Financial Leaders' Investment Summit in Hong Kong would be successful; top financial executives who were invited made quarantine-free travel to the city a mandatory precondition.

 In December 2022, Yau said the number of international companies in Hong Kong had fallen to below 9,000 for the first time since 2019, with a further 3% surveyed planning to relocate, and another 16% uncertain about their plans.

 In September 2023, Yau said that foreign companies that left during COVID-19 "have all returned" to Hong Kong.

 In December 2023, Yau appealed to the US government to stop a proposed bill that would strip HKETO offices in the US of special privileges.